gaintpd/Chameleon/README.md

   * src, a directory containing the full source code.

-## Current Status: <label style="color:red">End-of-life</label>
+## Current Status: <del>End-of-life</del>

-6/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.
+> 6/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.

 ## Terms of use